anzurio/RationalNumber/README.md

 > dotnet run -p RationalNumberShell/RationalNumberShell.csproj
 ```

+While running the application, enter `help` to get a quick guide of how to enter valid expressions.
+This will also be displayed after a few consecutive unsuccessful attempts at solving an equation.

 ### Running Tests

 In order to run the test cases of the solution in the command line, execute the following from this repository's root folder: